View the exciting projects and latest news.Read more now

 Equip yourself for a career in clock-making and working with dynamic objects by acquiring the practical and technical skills, the theory, principles and techniques used in historic horological manufacture.
 The programme begins with practical exercises to help you establish hand and machine tool skills relating to historic craft practices in clock-making.
 You will make your own clock before working on a range of historic clocks; this bench-based activity is integrated with theory and professional practice.
 Learn how to combine and use this knowledge when making treatment decisions as a professional practitioner.

 You can expect

-Graduates go on to work as makers, repairers, restorers, teachers or advisors, or as conservators.
+Graduates go on to work as makers, repairers, restorers, teachers or advisors.
 There are many areas of specialism within the profession.